-Effective May 23, 2016, the Independent Trustees each receive an annual retainer fee of \$87,000 per calendar year, which compensates them for their service to the Trust and attendance at the four regularly scheduled quarterly meetings and one annual meeting, if necessary.
-Each Independent Trustee also receives added compensation for each additional meeting attended of \$1,500 for an inperson meeting and \$1,000 for a telephonic meeting, as well as reimbursement for expenses incurred in connection with attendance at meetings.
-The Chairman of the Audit Committee and the Valuation Committee each receive additional compensation of \$5,000 per year and the lead Independent Trustee receives additional compensation of \$6,000 per year.
-The Interested Trustee does not receive any compensation for his service as Trustee.
-The following table sets forth the compensation received by the Independent Trustees for the Fund's fiscal year ended July 31, 2017:
+The Trustees each receive an annual retainer fee of \$87,000 per calendar year, which compensates them for their service to the Trust.
+In addition, effective January 1, 2019, the Trustees each receive a per meeting fee of \$5,000 for attendance at the four regularly scheduled quarterly meetings and one additional annual meeting, if necessary.
+Prior to January 1, 2019, the Trustees did not receive the \$5,000 per meeting fee.
+Each Trustee also receives added compensation for each additional meeting attended of \$2,500, as well as reimbursement for expenses incurred in connection with attendance at meetings.
+The Chairman of the Audit Committee, Nominating & Governance Committee and the Valuation Committee each receive additional compensation of \$7,000 per year and the lead Independent Trustee receives additional compensation of \$10,000 per year.
+The following table sets forth the compensation each Trustee received from the Equity Fund for the fiscal year ended July 31, 2019.

-Name of Person/Position Aggregate Compensation from the Fund 1 Pension or Retirement Benefits Accrued as Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensation from the Fund and the Trust 2 Paid to Trustees Leonard M. Rush, Lead Independent Trustee and Audit Committee Chairman \$2,891 None None \$100,500 David A. Massart, Independent Trustee and Valuation Committee Chairman \$2,714 None None \$94,500 David M. Swanson, Independent Trustee and Nominating Committee Chairman \$2,567 None None \$89,000 Robert J. Kern, Interested Trustee None None None None
+Name of Person/Position Aggregate Compensation from the Equity Fund 1 Pension or Retirement Benefits Accrued as Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensatio n from the Fund and the Trust 2 Paid to Trustees Leonard M. Rush, Lead Independent Trustee and Audit Committee Chairman \$3,190 None None \$118,000 David A. Massart, Independent Trustee and Valuation Committee Chairman \$2,947 None None \$109,000 David M. Swanson, Independent Trustee and Nominating & Governance Committee Chairman \$2,947 None None \$109,000 Robert J. Kern, Interested Trustee \$2,153 None None \$80,250